Luo-Liang/PaxosMadeSimpleMadeSimple/README.md

 # PaxosMadeSimpleMadeSimple
 # Still not simple enough!
 # Developer: Liang Luo & Ming Liu

 1. Introduction
+In this project, we implement a replicated state machine and use a simple Lock service to demonstrate it.

 2. Design & Implementation
 2-1.
 Assumptions